chaaad/TIMECKS/readme.txt

   example for add 15min:
     1:45 PM+015 becomes: 2:00 PM

-  Can also do the same with hr and min example for subtract 1hr and 30min:
+  Can also do offset with hr and min example for add 1hr and 30min:
     3:30 PM+1:30 becomes: 5:00 PM

+  Offet by itself is also possible example for 5hr from now:
+    +5
+  example for 5min from now:
+    +05
+  example for 2hrs and 30min from now:
+    +230